SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Dental Amalgam Fillings

-Amalgam dental fillings were the most commonly used type of filling for many years.
+Dentists once used amalgam dental fillings more than any other type of filling.
 Today, they’re still widely used in many parts of the dental field.

 These dental fillings consist of mercury mixed with silver and other metals like tin and copper.

-Dental fillings made from this silver mixture have long been valued for durability.
+Dentists have long valued fillings made from this silver mixture for their durability.
 On the downside, they can be highly visible.
 They can also weaken the surrounding tooth structure over time.

 Health Concerns About Amalgam Fillings

-Concerns about mercury and possible mercury vapor exposure during placement or removal of amalgam fillings are often raised.
+Patients often raise concerns about mercury and possible mercury vapor exposure during placement or removal of amalgam fillings.

 However, numerous public health agencies report no evidence that mercury used in this way harms patients.
 The American Dental Association considers amalgam safe and effective for most people.